spoletum/logseq/pages/Solution Architecture Template.md

 		- Whilst I would love to implement FMEA
 - # IT Service model
 	- ## Observability and telemetry
+		- What are we sampling
+		- How are we sampling
+		- What alert conditions
 	- ## Failure Mode and Effect Analysis
 		- See [What is FMEA?
 Failure Mode & Effects Analysis | ASQ](https://asq.org/quality-resources/fmea) for more information
 	- ## Ownership and Support model